With the right experience and connections, you can jumpstart your career in the music industry.

 With more than three decades worth of experience in the music and audio industry under his belt, for Adam Moseley building tracks is a very big deal, an enlarging and fine-tuning of one’s perception and “sonic awareness.”
 On this point Moseley says, “The essence of music is arrangement, both musical and sonic.”
 Becoming proficient at assembling tracks entails learning how to “build a musical arrangement through awareness of your sonic field.”
 Attaining this heightened level of awareness involves sharpening one’s listening skills, talking about the craft (and having the vocabulary to do that) as well as growing through one’s experiences and becoming fine-tuned to the work itself.

-To those future apprentices we say: Listen, learn and take it all in from this most sagacious master of sound.
+To those future externs we say: Listen, learn and take it all in from this most sagacious master of sound.

 A. J. Croce